-The first royal house on this site was built by King Charles I of Hungary in 14th century.
-In 15th century Matthias Corvinus had the palace complex reconstructed in late Gothic style.
-After the Ottoman Turks’ siege in 1544, the palace fell into ruins.
+King Charles I of Hungary commissioned the first Royal House in the 14th century.
+In the 15th century, Matthias Corvinus renewed the palace in late Gothic style.
+After the Ottoman siege in 1544, the building fell into ruins.
 Its excavation began in 1934 and continues today.

-In the court of the palace there is a reconstruction of a fountain created by Giovanni Dalmata.
-The Fountain of Hercules is a piece of the Quattrocento and one of the earliest examples of Renaissance art in Hungary.
+In the palace court, you see a fountain created by Giovanni Dalmata.
+The reconstructed Fountain of Hercules is a piece of the Quattrocento.
+It is considered one of the earliest examples of Renaissance art in Hungary.

-The remains of the original fountain are displayed in the museum of the palace.
-Among others the fountain, several medieval stovens and the water pipe system of the palace are described in Hungarian, English and German language.
+The remains of the original fountain are in the palace museum on display.
+The descriptions of the exhibits, several medieval stoves and the water pipe system of the palace are in Hungarian, English and German.